THE QATSPY® Quapaw Athletic & Tactical Sportswear Performance Yarak Outfitter’s

 820 East County Line Road, Ridgeland, MS 39157

 My book can also be purchased on-line at:

 This book is a self-coaching forum that provides basic and advanced fundamentals to help you play golf with confidence and start lowering your handicap.

-Please take advantage of my SR-925 Diet Program, where I lost 6 inches in my waist in 3- months (FREE of CHARGE) with the CASPER Workout Program, detailed in Section 20 of my book:
+Please take advantage of my DELPHI DIET & FITNESS System, where I lost 6 inches in my waist in 3- months along with the CAST Workout Program, detailed that are in my QATSPY® Health & Sports Hangar: